Wall Street crash of 1929

 By September 1929, more experienced shareholders realized that prices could not continue to rise and began to get rid of their holdings, which caused share values to stall and then fall, encouraging more to sell.
 As investors panicked, the selling became frenzied.
 After Black Thursday, leading bankers joined forces to purchase stock at prices above market value, a strategy used during the Panic of 1907.
 This encouraged a brief recovery before Black Tuesday.
 Further action failed to halt the fall, which continued until July 8, 1932; by then, the stock market had lost some 90% of its pre-crash value.

-Congress responded to the events by passing the Banking Act of 1933 (Glass–Steagall Act), which separated commercial and investment banking.
+Congress responded to the events by passing the Banking Act of 1933 (Glass–Steagall Act), which separated commercial and investment banking, and the Securities Act of 1933 and Securities Exchange Act of 1934, which created the U.S. Securities and Exchange Commission, authorized the creation of its disclosure regulations, and prohibited the market manipulation, insider trading, and speculative investing practices that precipitated the crash.
 Stock exchanges introduced a practice of suspending trading when prices fell rapidly to limit panic selling.
-Scholars differ over the crash's effect on the Great Depression, with some claiming that the price fluctuations were insufficient on their own to trigger a major collapse of the financial system, with others arguing that the crash, combined with the other economic problems in the U.S. in the 1920s, should be jointly interpreted as a stage in the business cycles which affect all capitalist economies.
+Scholars disagree about the crash’s role in the Great Depression.
+Some argue that the price swings were not, by themselves, severe enough to trigger a major collapse of the financial system.
+Others contend that the crash, combined with other economic problems in the U.S. in the 1920s, should be understood as one stage of a broader business cycle affecting capitalist economies.